AriChow1999/Guild/README.md

 ✨ Core Features
 Tactical UI: An industrial, glassmorphic interface built with custom CSS for high data density and clarity.

-Real-Time Intelligence: * Typing Indicators: Instant visual feedback showing specifically which units are active.
+Real-Time Intelligence: * Typing Indicators: Instant visual feedback showing specifically which units are active in the transmission field.

 Auto-Focus Messaging: The viewport automatically scrolls and locks to new incoming transmissions, ensuring zero missed data.